Dorothea Lerman, Ph.D.

 College of Human Sciences and Humanities

-Her areas of expertise include autism, developmental disabilities, early intervention,
+specializing in behavior analysis.
+Her areas of expertise include autism, developmental

-Dr. Lerman has published more than 80 research articles and chapters, served as editor-in-chief for The Journal of Applied Behavior Analysis and Behavior Analysis in Practice and has secured more than $2 million in grants and contracts to support her work.
+Dr. Lerman has published more than 80 research articles and chapters, served as Editor-in-Chief for The Journal of Applied Behavior Analysis and Behavior Analysis in Practice and has secured more than $2 million in grants and contracts to support her work.
 She was the recipient of the 2007 Distinguished Contribution to Applied Behavioral Research Award and the 2001 B.F.
 Skinner Award for New Researchers, awarded by Division 25 of the American Psychological Association.
 She also was named a Fellow of the Association for Behavior Analysis-International in 2008.
-Dr. Lerman is a licensed psychologist and a board certified behavior analyst.
+Dr. Lerman is a Licensed Behavior Analyst and a Board Certified Behavior Analyst.